mathraim/Creating-Customer-Segments/README.md

 ### Code

 Template code is provided in the `customer_segments.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete your work.
+You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to run the notebook

 ### Run